 → Writing Prompt 20: Presidents are usually the one people to get a national holiday for their birthday.
 However, Martin Luther King was never the president, yet we have a national holiday to honor him.
 What did he do to deserve this honor?

 → Writing Prompt 21: Seventy-five percent of Americans disapproved of MLK when he died.
 Yet within 15 years, he had a holiday named after him; something that was previously reserved strictly for presidents.
-Therefore, write an essay explaining how or why the culture changed enough for MLK to move from the most disliked man in America to the honored civil rights leader that he is known for today.
+Write an essay explaining how or why the culture changed enough for MLK to move from the most disliked man in America to the honored civil rights leader that he is known for today.

 Rosa Parks Day